Eric Giesecke – Principal and Co-Founder

 Tim is a private investor with a focus on search funds and lower-middle market service businesses.
 Previously, Tim worked for Pacific Scene, a privately-held, diversified real estate company where he served on the board and was President of the Commercial Property division.
 Tim's prior experience includes roles in consulting with Arthur Andersen and a middle-market manufacturing company, being founder of two online publishing companies, and positions in business development with Dell Computer and a venture-backed start-up.
 Tim graduated from The College of Wooster and a received his MBA from the Ross School at the University of Michigan.
 Tim is an active advisor and board member to several private companies.

-Mr. Cassutt is Managing Partner of TD Investment Company, which has made investments in more than fifty private companies, and is CFO of American Security Products, a leading manufacturer of high-security safes.
+Mr. Cassutt has made more than 130 investments in search funds.
+He is also the CFO of American Security Products, a leading manufacturer of high-security safes.
 From 1984 to 2011, Mr. Cassutt was Co-President of Nelson Nameplate Company, a manufacturer of membrane switches and product identification based in Los Angeles, California.
-Prior to joining Nelson, Mr. Cassutt was the Controller of Bristol Corporation, the parent company of ten manufacturing companies, from 1978-1984.
-He currently sits on the board of American Security Products, Columbia Sanitary Products, Yates & Associates Insurance Services, and Positive Coaching Alliance.
-Mr. Cassutt received his Bachelor’s degree in Physics from the University of California, Irvine where he was a Phi Beta Kappa graduate.
-Mr. Cassutt received an MBA from Stanford University’s Graduate School of Business, where he was an Arjay Miller scholar and the recipient of the Alexander A. Robichek Award for the top student in finance.
+From 1978 to 1984, he was the Controller of Bristol Corporation, the parent company of 10 manufacturing entities.
+Mr. Cassutt currently sits on the boards of American Security Products, Columbia Sanitary Products, Dynamic Growth Dental, and Positive Coaching Alliance.
+He received a Bachelor of Physics Degree in 1982 from the University of California, Irvine, where he was a Phi Beta Kappa graduate.
+In 1986, he received an MBA from Stanford University’s Graduate School of Business, where he was an Arjay Miller Scholar and the recipient of the Alexander A. Robichek Award, given each year to the top student in finance.

 Mr. Thorndike founded Housatonic Partners in Boston in 1994 and has been Managing Director since that time.
 Prior to that, Mr. Thorndike worked with T. Rowe Price Associates where he did investment research in the nascent field of business services and Walker & Company, where he was named to the Board of Directors.
 Mr. Thorndike is a graduate of Harvard College and the Stanford Graduate School of Business.
 He is a Director of Access Information Management; Alta Colleges; Continental Fire & Safety Services, LLC, Carillon Assisted Living, LLC; Liberty Towers, LLC; OASIS Group Ltd.; White Flower Farm, Inc., and a Trustee of Groton School and the College of the Atlantic.